-From camp we have our own 40HP 4-stroke Honda and Yamaha outboard motor boats for daily access to the off shore surf breaks and moving between camp and village satellite stays.
-Our boat has a canopy for shade and our local knowledge of each area is essential to get to the outer reefs and find the best waves available.
+From camp we have our own 40HP and Yamaha longboat for daily access to the off shore surf breaks, fishing and for local tours.
+Our local knowledge of each area is essential to get to the outer reefs and find the best waves available.
 It is fast and safe and all our packages include daily boat usage with fuel at no extra charges.
 The local geography means even in rough conditions we can travel safely inside the lagoon.

 Camp is mosquito and malaria free

 The Solwata camp caters for an exclusive six guests only.
 There is a local guide, and an experienced cook fusing local ingredients to western tastes and doing the best traditional cooking possible, a local support crew from the village helps to look after your needs and ensure you feel like part of the tribe.

 DELICIOUS ORGANIC LOCAL FOODS